Wolf3s/xbmc4xbox-python/python/Doc/library/xml.etree.elementtree.rst

       getroot().iterfind(match).
 Returns an iterable yielding all matching elements in document order.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

    .. method:: parse(source, parser=None)

-      Loads an external XML section into this element tree.  *source* is a file name or file object.  *parser* is an optional parser instance.
+      Loads an external XML section into this element tree.  *source* is a file name or :term:`file object`.  *parser* is an optional parser instance.
       If not given, the standard XMLParser parser is used.
 Returns the section root element.